 How Long Will It Take To Pay Off My Revenue Based Business Loan?

 The amount of time it takes to pay off your loan depends on how fast your revenue grows.
-Since the more significant the revenue, the bigger the payment, and the quicker your loan gets paid off.
-However, smaller revenue months mean lower payments too, and a longer time to pay off the loan.
+The more significant the revenue, the bigger the payment, and the quicker your loan gets paid off.
+However, smaller revenue months mean lower payments and a longer time to pay off the loan.

 If you’re hoping to pay your loan off faster, work on boosting your revenue.